MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-client-install-windows.md

 1. Download Microsoft R Client from the following link: http://aka.ms/rclient/

-1. Close any other programs running on the system.

-1. Run the Microsoft R Client setup and follow the prompts:
+1. @@Run the Microsoft R Client setup and follow the prompts:

     + Accept the default installation path for Microsoft R Client or choose another location.

     + Review the components that will be installed as part of Microsoft R Client.

-While most are required, you can choose to add additional components such as pretrained models.
+      While most are required, you can choose to add additional components such as [**pretrained models**](deploy-pretrained-microsoftml-models.md).

     + Accept the Microsoft R Client license terms.